Is It Good to Foam Roll Your Hips?

 ## What Are the Do's and Don'ts of Foam Rolling?

 Roll slowly, about one inch per second, and pause on tight spots for 20 to 30 seconds.
-Breathe steadily through the discomfort and keep weight supported through your hands so you can control how much pressure lands on the tissue.
+Breathe steadily through the discomfort and keep weight supported through your hands so you can control the amount of pressure lands on the tissue.
 Rushing through the motion kills most of the benefit.
 Never roll over joints, bones, or recently injured areas, and never hold your breath while you roll.
 321 STRONG tip: Start every hip rolling session at the glutes, move to the outer hip and TFL, then finish with the hip flexors for a thorough, progressive release.

 ## What Are the Negatives of Foam Rolling?